TEACH CHILDREN EMOTIONAL SKILLS THROUGH PLAY

 3. Sammy Music (MP3 Version): Enjoy 3 Sammy Songs that teach your children that Sammy is their friend!

-4.Emotions & Feelings Activity Book - Teaches children how to identify feelings in themselves and others through play.
+4.Emotions & Feelings Activity Book and Emotions Poster - Teaches children how to identify feelings in themselves and others through play.
 It also includes learning games and activities that support positive experiences during everyday routines (shopping, cleaning, eating, etc.)

 5. Soothing Sammy Curriculum E-Book (Digital PDF) - Introduce Sammy to children in a way they will remember what it is for.
 Includes Sammy corner print-outs, coloring pages and sensory activities.